A Davy Crockett & the Alamo U.S. History: Westward Expansion Family-Style Unit Study for Morning Time or Family School

 Have your student create a comic strip of an event from either Davy Crockett’s life or the book that your family used as a read

 Choose one or both of these writing assignments.
-This first is a “real life” assignment and the second one is a critical thinking paper.
+The first one is a “real life” assignment and the second one is a critical thinking paper.

 After you’ve read about Davy Crockett’s life in his autobiography (see the History section above), create an obituary for him.
-Use the Davy & the Alamo Real-Life Writing worksheet for Secondary Learners from the Free Resource Library to gather information before typing up the obituary in paragraph form.
+Use the Davy & the Alamo Real-Life Writing worksheet for Middle to High School from the Free Resource Library to gather information before typing up the obituary in paragraph form.

 For a critical thinking exercise, discuss with your teens what outcome might have resulted if additional men and supplies had arrived in San Antonio.
 Back-up was requested but never even sent.
 Have your students write a four-paragraph essay that outlines their opinion with supporting statements.
-Use the Davy & the Alamo Critical Thinking Pre-Writing worksheet for Secondary Learners in the Free Resource Library to help them organize their thoughts before writing.
+Use the Davy & the Alamo Critical Thinking Pre-Writing worksheet for Middle to High School in the Free Resource Library to help them organize their thoughts before writing.

 Our poem for this unit is The Defence (sic) of the Alamo by Joaquin Miller (1841-1913).
 You can read it on Bartleby.

 Copywork and narration are a real-life way to work on grammar skills.
-Use the Davy & the Alamo Secondary Copywork and Narration page from the Free Resource Library.
+Use the Davy & the Alamo Middle to High School Copywork and Narration page from the Free Resource Library.
 After your student has written the sentence from dictation, let her see the original to check it with her work.
 Have her correct her work, so that she knows how it should look.
 As an extension of the narration, have him diagram the sentences.

 Vocabulary & Spelling

-Use the Davy & the Alamo Secondary Vocabulary from the Free Resource Library as spelling words and to learn new vocabulary.
+Use the Davy & the Alamo Middle to High School Vocabulary from the Free Resource Library as spelling words and to learn new vocabulary.

 Davy & the Alamo Unit Study STEAM